traceo-dev/traceo/README.md

 # Support

-Feel free to create Issues, Pull Request or Discussions.
+Feel free to create Issues or Pull Request.

 # License